 The Relationship Between Sleep and HGH (Human Growth Hormone)

-When you lay down to sleep at night, your body cycles through four sleep stages that help to support your mental and physical health.
+When you lie down to sleep at night, your body cycles through four sleep stages that help to support your mental and physical health.
 One way that it does so is by controlling the release of hormones, the chemical messengers that your body uses for every conceivable purpose, from growth and repair to mood and energy levels.

 Read on to learn more about how sleep and HGH work together to help keep you strong and healthy, and what you can do to encourage optimal HGH secretion.

-What is Human Growth Hormone?
+What Is the Human Growth Hormone?

 The reason that HGH supports growth and physical performance is that it’s involved in cell regeneration and reproduction.
 When any part of our bodies grows, whether it’s the whole body as during adolescence, or the muscles as during weight lifting, HGH is what stimulates this growth.